csr632/create-vite-app/template-react-pages-app/README.md

 This is a starter project for [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).

-This project demonstrate how to develop an app using [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) as framework.
+This project demonstrate how to develop a React app using [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) as framework.

 ## How to use